MIPS helmets: what are they and are they really useful?

 • More affordable than ever: the price difference between helmets with and without MIPS has narrowed

-• Fit and certifications: always choose a helmet that fits properly and is certified to safety standards (such as CPSC).
+• Fit and certifications: Always choose a well-fitting, certified Helmet e that meets safety standards (such as the CPSC standard).

 • Upway offers a wide range of MIPS helmets for electric bikes, racing bikes and commuters